-That does mean that the app itself is a little threadbare, especially if you were hoping for extra privacy features such as malware protection or a dedicated IP address.
+That does mean that the app itself is a little threadbare, especially if you were hoping for extra privacy features such as a dedicated IP address.

 One notable addition comes in the form of a free trial version, which is accessible for a week.